jbs0710/Strickland_GEOG676/Lab_4/README.md

 # Buffer and Intersect

-- Our next set is to use some of our basic operations we have learned, which is the **Buffer** and **Intersect** tool.
+- Our next step is to use some of our basic operations we have learned, which is the **Buffer** and **Intersect** tool.
 We are going to create a buffer around our Garage Points, and then see which buildings intersect within the given distance.

 ```python